On the tensor structure of modules for compact orbifold vertex operator algebras: The main theorems

 Now, $V_Q$ contains the odd-dimensional irreducible representations of $SU(2)$, while $V_{\frac{\alpha}{2}+Q}$ contains the even-dimensional representations.
 Thus the braiding isomorphisms

 for irreducible modules in $\rep_{P/Q, F, \Omega} SU(2)$ are given by:

 This formula allows us to calculate the $S$-matrix of $\cC_{V_P}$:

-Since the $S$-matrix is an invariant of a ribbon tensor category structure, the fact that some $S$-matrix entries are negative shows that $\cC_{V_P}$ is \textit{not} quite equivalent to the unmodified symmetric ribbon tensor category $\rep SU(2)$. \end{exam}
+Since the $S$-matrix is an invariant of a ribbon tensor category structure, the fact that some $S$-matrix entries are negative shows that $\cC_{V_P}$ is \textit{not} quite equivalent to the unmodified symmetric ribbon tensor category $\rep SU(2)$.
+On the other hand, the smaller category $\mathcal{C}_{V_Q}$ containing the irreducible modules $L(1,\frac{n^2}{4})$ for $n\in2\ZZ$ is symmetric and tensor equivalent to $\mathrm{Rep}\,SO(3)$. \end{exam}

-\begin{exam} If a vertex operator algebra is $C_2$-cofinite and has positive energy (all conformal weights are non-negative and its $0$th conformal weight space is spanned by the vacuum), then its full category $V-\mathbf{mod}$ of grading-restricted generalized modules has vertex tensor category structure by \cite[Proposition 4.1 and Theorem 4.13]{H-cofin}.
-Moreover, if $G$ is a finite solvable automorphism group of a $C_2$-cofinite, positive energy vertex operator algebra $V$, then the fixed-point subalgebra $V^G$ is also $C_2$-cofinite by \cite{Miy2}.
+\begin{exam} If a vertex operator algebra is $C_2$-cofinite and CFT-type (all conformal weights are non-negative and its $0$th conformal weight space is spanned by the vacuum), then its full category $V-\mathbf{mod}$ of grading-restricted generalized modules has vertex tensor category structure by \cite[Proposition 4.1 and Theorem 4.13]{H-cofin}.
+Moreover, if $G$ is a finite solvable automorphism group of a $C_2$-cofinite, CFT-type vertex operator algebra $V$, then the fixed-point subalgebra $V^G$ is also $C_2$-cofinite by \cite{Miy2}.
 Consequently, Corollary \ref{maintheorem} implies that in this situation, the irreducible $V^G$-modules appearing in the decomposition of $V$ as a $V^G$-module generate a symmetric tensor subcategory of $V^G-\mathbf{mod}$ equivalent to $\rep G$.